What Regional Roots Means:

 Those who are dedicated to gaining knowledge about landscape history and ecology, learn that when we weave our perspective into our ecosystem, we gain not only information, but connection to the world around us.

 If we want to protect the natural world, we first need to take steps that bring us closer to understanding our place within it.
 We must become aware of the shared ecosystem experience that is happening to all organisms on our planet.
-The best way to gain this perspective is an age old practice that all other species on earth use: having a more experienced mentor take you outside and pass on knowledge so you can become more rooted to your ecosystem.
+The best way to gain this perspective is an age old practice that all species on earth use: having a more experienced mentor take you outside and pass on knowledge of your environment so you can become more rooted to your ecosystem.